ssemihyyavuz/cv-analyzer/README.md

 # CV Analyzer

 CV Analyzer is a web application that helps users improve their resumes/CVs for job applications.
-The application uses AI (Mistral AI) to analyze CVs and provide structured feedback on strengths, weaknesses, and areas for improvement.
+The application uses a two-stage AI approach with Mistral AI models to analyze CVs and provide structured feedback on strengths, weaknesses, and areas for improvement.

 ## Features

 - Upload and analyze PDF, DOCX, and TXT resumes
+- Advanced OCR processing for accurate text extraction
 - Receive AI-powered analysis with specific feedback
 - View ATS compatibility score
 - Get recommendations for improvement